Finnonto/Finn_Trace_Analysis_C/README.md

 If there is no output folder:
 ```
 mkdir output
+cd output
+mkdir Simulation Trace
 ```
+!!Remeber there must be two folde in output directory "Simulation" and "Trace"
 before you started,recommand you to make clean first.

 ## Usage: